Why use a Standby Notification Server?

 Change the directory:

 Execute the set-replication-primary.sh script, giving the DNS name or IP of the Standby server as the argument, and optionally the password for the replication role:

 If you don't supply a password, it will generate one and show it to you so you can use it with the Standby.
 In either case, please note the password you use.

 When the process completes, copy the SSH key that appears on the screen to the Standby server in the gwos user's home .ssh directory, adding it to the authorized_keys file (if it exists), or creating this file if it does not.
-Make sure the file is restricted to the gwos user only, as are the other files in this directory.
+Make sure the file is restricted to the gwos user only with mode 600, as are the other files in this directory.

 If you notice any error messages, STOP.
 Restore from backup, and report the error to support.
 You can't run this process twice without manually deleting the replication publications and several other changes first.
 If you find you need to do this, we recommend you restore the backup you took when you started and start again.
 You can always study the set-replication-primary.sh shell script, or contact GroundWork Support if you find you need to adjust something.

 Similarly (and only AFTER you configure the Primary server as above), you can set up the Standby server.
-Note this can be a clean install of GroundWork 8, as most of the important data will be replaced.
+Note this must be a clean install of GroundWork 8.2.0.
 The graphs, events, and report history collected by the server will be unique to it, but the configuration for Nagios Monitoring, SLA reporting, downtimes, and notifications are all replaced by those from the Primary, so it makes sense to start fresh.

 - Download (under SNS), the Standby file.
 Place it in the gwos user home directory.

 tar zxvf sns-standby_8.2.0.tar.gzCODE